-CC.6.1.6 In England and Wales, under the Planned Outage conditions stated in CC.6.1.5(b) infrequent short duration peaks with a maximum value of 2% are permitted for Phase (Voltage) Unbalance, subject to the prior agreement of NGET under the Bilateral Agreement and in relation to OTSDUW, the Construction Agreement.
+CC.6.1.6 Across GB, under the Planned Outage conditions stated in CC.6.1.5(b) infrequent short duration peaks with a maximum value of 2% are permitted for Phase (Voltage) Unbalance, for voltages above 150kV, subject to the prior agreement of NGET under the Bilateral Agreement and in relation to OTSDUW, the Construction Agreement.
 NGET will only agree following a specific assessment of the impact of these levels on Transmission Apparatus and other Users Apparatus with which it is satisfied.